rehabayman/infix-postfix/README.md

 2. Postfix to infix expression conversion

 ## To Do:
-1. evaluate the expression after postfix conversion
+1. evaluate the expression after postfix conversion. _[done]_
+2. evaluate expressions with multi-digit numbers.

 ## Built With
 1. Nodejs